iamtomij/iamtomij/README.md

 - 💻 Passionate about *Frontend Development*
 - 🎨 Obsessed with *clean UI* and *smooth UX*
-- 🚀 Always learning and experimenting with new tech
+- 🚀 Always learning and experimenting with new Tech
 - 🤝 Open to *collaboration* and creative teamwork

 ---